Last Updated on April 13, 2018 by laurenpacek

 However!
-Making a curry in the crock pot allows me (and you!) to enjoy all of that deliciousness, while putting in a fraction of the effort and time.
+Making a curry in the crock pot allows me (and you!) to enjoy all of that deliciousness, while putting in a fraction of the effort and hands-on cooking/prep time.

 This recipe comes from the blog A Spicy Perspective, and has been modified just slightly.